Welcome Back from the School Nurses! 2018/19

 Each child entering into North Carolina public school for the first time must submit proof of a current health assessment within the first 30 calendar days of starting school.
 This is due to NC House Bill 13 which went into effect in the 2016/17 school year.

 Students entering the 7th grade need one dose of Tdap and one dose of meningococcal conjugate vaccine (MCV) if they have not already received them.
-Please note that starting the 2020/21 school year seniors will be required to receive a second dose of MCV.
+Please note, starting the 2020/21 school year a booster dose of MCV is required for 12th grade.

 North Carolina statute requires that school systems provide all parents/guardians with information about meningitis, flu, and human papillomavirus (HPV).
 The following are links to this information.
 Paper copies are available at each school upon request.